paoloearth/Neural_IR_2020/README.md

 - `2_PlayGround.ipynb`

-Al these will be used during the live presentation as a support to the theoretical material.
+All these will be used during the live presentation as a support to the theoretical material.

 ---